 ECHA Integrated Management System (IMS)

-ECHA is committed to providing a service that meets the needs and expectations of its various stakeholders in a balanced and impartial way and in strict compliance with applicable legislation.
+ECHA is committed to providing a service that meets the needs and expectations of its various stakeholders and society with its increased interest in sustainability and environmental questions in a balanced and impartial way and in strict compliance with applicable legislation.

 We foster an open and structured dialogue with our stakeholder community and invite all our stakeholders to provide us with their feedback on our performance.